raspberrypilearning/sense-hat-puzzle-box/en/step_5.md

 --- hints ---

 --- hint ---
 Create two lists, each containing 64 items.
-The items should be the names of the colour variables you just created, so for example if you want to place a red pixel in the top left corner of the LED matrix, the first item in the list would be `r`.
+Each item in the list should be the name of one of the colour variables you just created.
+For example, to place a blank pixel in the top left corner of the LED matrix, the first item in the list should be `b`.
 --- /hint ---

 --- hint ---